pyrkamarcin/CommonDataLayer/docs/deployment/local/helm.md

 ### Start the cluster
 Decide how many resources can be used by the local k8s cluster and start it.

 Note: Resources aren't blocked if k8s cluster is idle, parent system can still use them.
-It's recommended to use all/almost all of available cpus because rust compilation takes place in this environment(and it can take a while especially on a release build).
+It's recommended to use all/almost all the available CPUs because rust compilation takes place in this environment(and it can take a while, especially on a release build).

 `minikube start --cpus 8 --memory 8192 --driver=docker`

 ## Building docker image
-Next step is to build docker images which will be used by k8s pods.
+The next step is to build docker images which will be used by k8s pods.

 ```shell
 eval $(minikube docker-env)
 ENV=PROD DOCKER_BUILDKIT=1 ./build.sh
 ```

-First command will change docker daemon we're communicating with to docker inside minikube.
-From now on any docker command run from current shell will be executed inside minikube docker daemon.
-To connect to your standard docker daemon just start a new shell.
-Second command builds docker image, it may take some time first time you build the image.
+The first command will change the docker daemon we're communicating with to docker inside minikube.
+From now on, any docker command run from the current shell will be executed inside minikube docker daemon.
+To connect to your standard docker daemon, just start a new shell.
+Second command builds docker image.
+On the first time building, it will be considerably longer than any following rebuild.
 You can change `ENV=PROD` to `ENV=DEV` if you want shorter build time(in cost of less performant output).

 ## Spin up infrastructure services
-To start necessary infrastructure(not necessary if you've deployed infrastructure yourself/you want to connect to services on our azure cluster):
+To start, necessary infrastructure(not necessary if you've deployed infrastructure yourself/you want to connect to services on our azure cluster):

 `helm install --values ./deployment/helm/infrastructure/values.yaml infrastructure ./deployment/helm/infrastructure`

-If you want to use druid repository you also need to start druid.
+If you want to use druid repository, you also need to start druid.
 `helm install --values ./deployment/helm/infrastructure-druid/values.yaml infrastructure-druid ./deployment/helm/infrastructure-druid`

 ## Installing CDL
-To install the solution you need to execute:
+To install the solution, you need to execute:

 `helm install --values ./helm/cdl/values-local.yaml cdl ./deployment/helm/cdl`

-After a moment Kubernetes pods should get started.
+After a moment, Kubernetes pods should get started.
 You can check their status by `kubectl get pods`

 Note: Using default `values.yaml` file(or skipping this parameter) will install configuration for our cloud cluster.
 ## Removing CDL
-To remove current installation of CDL you can use:
+To remove current installation of CDL, you can use:

 `helm uninstall cdl`

 This operation will take ~30 seconds(default Kubernetes timeout).
 ## Upgrading CDL
-The easiest way to update whole deployment is to uninstall it, rebuild docker image and reinstall the helm chart.
+The easiest way to update the whole deployment is to uninstall it, rebuild docker image and reinstall the helm chart.

 ## Useful commands
 - `minikube list services` - list services running on minikube(port numbers for input, output etc.)